Arturo Herrero

 • Functions

-The functions have to be small, should do one thing and should do well, maintaining a single level of abstraction.
+The functions have to be small, should do one thing and do it well, maintaining a single level of abstraction.
 Also, we must try to reduce the number of arguments.

 • Comments